-Thither, after some doings in Upper Italy, King Otto marched; and was crowned Emperor in Saint Peter's, on 4 Oct.
+Thither, after some doings in Upper Italy, King Otto marched; and was crowned Emperor in Saint Peter's, on iiii Oct.
 1209.
 The customary bloody fight took place between the Romans and Germans; and the Emperor sought to make the Pope responsible for his considerable losses both of men and horses in this struggle.
-The Pope considered that the Papacy had been slighted by Otto's previous diplomatic gaucherie and was not inclined to work hard to smooth down or ride over the Emperor's brusqueness.
+The Pope considered that the Papacy had been slighted by Otto's previous diplomatic gaucherie, and was not inclined to work hard to smooth down or ride over the Emperor's brusqueness.
 The two potentates quarrelled.
-And, although for the moment matters were kept within due bounds, the Emperor's behavior during his journey back through Matildan Tuscany showed that the reconciliation was by no means a stable one.
+And, although for the moment matters were kept within due bounds, the Emperor's behaviour during his journey back through Matildan Tuscany shewed that the reconciliation was by no means a stable one.
 His act, for example, granting the March of Ancona to Azzo d'Este in 1210, was a direct challenge to the Pope: for the latter had always claimed the March as being a pontifical territory.
 The Lord Innocent answered the affront in a most characteristic way.
-On 10 May 1210, with subsequent confirmation two years later, he granted a Bull of investiture (in rectum feudum to the Holy See) to Azzo of the very fief of which he had obtained imperial investiture with the sword.
-This was check to the Emperor : who replied by seizing castles and fiefs, which (he said) the Pope had stolen imperio vacante; and even invented monstrous pretentions justifying his invasion of the Kingdom, alleging that his coronation oath bound him to recover anything which at any time had belonged to the Empire.
+On x May 1210, with subsequent confirmation two years later, he granted a Bull of investiture (in rectum feudum to the Holy